In search of you I feel my way, through the slowest heaving night

 - Rearrange the Song: "Blood of Eden" originally appeared in a sparser form, with Gabriel performing vocals alone (plus providing his own backing vocals), in the 1991 Wim Wenders film Until the End of the World; the song was re-recorded in a higher key, with a denser mix, and with Sinéad O'Connor on backing vocals for Us.
-The 1991 version wasn't included on the film's soundtrack album (likely because it was already due for inclusion on Us) and remained unreleased until 2019, when it was featured as part of the digital-only rarities compilation Flotsam and Jetsam.
+The 1991 version wasn't included on the film's soundtrack album (likely because it was already due for inclusion on Us) and was ultimately released as a B-side for the single release of "Blood of Eden".

-- Special Guest: Sinéad O'Connor performs backing vocals on "Come Talk to Me" and "Blood of Eden".
+- Sinéad O'Connor performs backing vocals on "Come Talk to Me" and "Blood of Eden".